cbenjamin2009/cbenjamin2009/README.md

 ## My name is **Chris Benjamin** and I'm a full stack developer and IT manager.

-- 🔭 I’m currently working on a new web application, details soon!
+- 🔭 I’m currently working on DiapserSpot -> A place for new parents to find businesses known to have changing tables in restrooms
 - 🌱 I’m currently expanding my knowledge of Javascript and the Web by building with Remix (https://remix.run/)
 - 👯 I’m looking to collaborate on any Project that is open-source
 - 🤔 I’m looking for help with expanding my real world knowledge in web development by learning 1% every day!
 - 💬 Ask me about taco recipies or IT
-- 📫 How to reach me: On Twitter @_ChrisBenjamin
+- 📫 How to reach me: On X @_ChrisBenjamin
 - ⚡ Fun facts: My hobby is Wood Working, Cooking, Coaching Youth Soccer, and I can juggle
 - My Why: To empower people to utilize technology to their greatest potential and innovate their jobs to be more efficient and accurate.